mplennon617/DirentDemo/README.md

 Whichever library you choose, it's important that you understand how to include the library in your project, and you know where to find out how your library performs basic directory iterating.
-In all these libraries, you shouldn't need to include more than one header file (even if you're copying an entire directory into your project), so if you find yourself using #include many times, there's probably an easier way to get it to work.
+In all these libraries, you shouldn't need to include more than one header file (even if you're copying an entire directory into your project), so if you find yourself using #include many times, there's probably an easier way you are missing.

 Dirent, for example, only requires `#include <dirent.h>`.